Whoaa512/starred/README.md

 ## Rust

+- [kaplanelad/shellfirm](https://github.com/kaplanelad/shellfirm) - Intercept any risky patterns (default or defined by you) and prompt you a small challenge for double verification
 - [rapiz1/catp](https://github.com/rapiz1/catp) - Print the output of a running process
 - [losfair/blueboat](https://github.com/losfair/blueboat) - All-in-one, multi-tenant serverless JavaScript runtime.
 - [rust-lang/rustlings](https://github.com/rust-lang/rustlings) - :crab: Small exercises to get you used to reading and writing Rust code!